 Because we have allowed the number of refineries to decline we have had to import refined gasoline.
 The average barrel of oil maybe $70 a barrel, but the average barrel of crude is only $55, while the average barrel of imported gasoline (refined crude) is somewhere around $85.
 If America refined its own crude it would cost about $15 less a barrel.

 The increase in gasoline prices started last year after Hurricane Katrina.
 The demand was high and fear was escalating.
 The oil companies did what they had been fighting against; they bought all the ethanol they could get their hands on and started the E10 escalation.
 Ethanol traders had been sitting at the knee of the master and immediately raised the price of ethanol to equal the price of gasoline.
 To this day, ethanol is as expensive as gasoline.

 E10 is being mandated in the United States.
 There is not enough ethanol being produced in the United States to meet the demands.
 Therefore, ethanol is being imported at a very hefty price of at least 54 cents a gallon above the domestic price, plus shipping and other tariffs.

 We need more refineries if we want to cut the price of oil.
-We need to take the imports duties off the imported ethanol.
+We need to take the import duties off the imported ethanol.
 The idea of creating our own fuel for transportation is a perfect idea.
-Were a brilliant nation with all the technology to do that.
-But were cutting off our nose to spite our face if we add tariffs on one fuel just because it is supposedly cutting into the demand of something that doesnt exist; enough domestic ethanol to blend all gasoline with 10 percent of ethanol.
+We’re a brilliant nation with all the technology to do that.
+But were cutting off our nose to spite our face if we add tariffs on one fuel just because it is supposedly cutting into the demand of something that doesn’t exist; enough domestic ethanol to blend all gasoline with 10 percent of ethanol.